Clip path

 Although bonuses are customary, there is no legal necessity for firms to offer annual bonuses to their employees.

-Incorporation: How to Set Up a Subsidiary in Egypt
+Incorporation: How to set up a subsidiary in Egypt

 To execute payroll, a firm must have a legal entity formed in Egypt.
-Further, to incorporate a business under Egypt’s Investment Law, the investor must complete the incorporation process at the General Authority for Investment and Free Zones (GAFI).
-The GAFI is a one-stop shop for business services.
+To incorporate, the investor completes the process at the General Authority for Investment and Free Zones (GAFI), which acts as a one-stop shop for business services.
+Foreigners are allowed to start or buy Egyptian businesses.

-Procedures for Holding a Company in Egypt
+Procedures for holding a company in Egypt

 Professional Employer Organization (PEO)